titumozammel/5r-cascade-framework/README.md

 > **Simplify before automating.**

-Automation may be one replacement mechanism, but it is not automatically the preferred answer.
+Automation may be a replacement mechanism, but it is not automatically the preferred answer.

 ---